AdobeDocs/commerce-learn.en/help/app-builder/first-app/actions-folder.md

 # Actions folder

-The actions folder for this sample app contains a few JavaScript files and one folder called commerce.
-The JavaScript shown is an excellent file that should be reused if relevant to your work.
-This saves time in development efforts for how to connect to the Adobe Commerce application using OAUTH and REST.
+The `actions` folder for this sample app contains a few JavaScript files and one folder called `commerce`.
+The JavaScript shown is an excellent example file that can be reused if it is relevant to your work.
+This can save you time in development efforts when connecting to the Adobe Commerce application using OAuth and REST.

-Inside the actions folder is one called commerce.
-The actual name of the folder is arbitrary, but it is referenced in the sample code so knowing its name is required.
-By choosing meaningful naming convention, this helps avoid confusion when the application being developed grows and matures with added complexity.
+The actual names of folders in this example are arbitrary, but knowing their names can help you interpret the sample code.
+By using a meaningful naming convention, you can avoid confusion if the application grows more complex.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the actions folder in the sample application.
+* Developers new to Adobe Commerce with limited experience with Adobe App Builder who are learning about the actions folder in the sample application.

 ## Video content

-* Introduction to App Builder and the sample module focusing on the actions folder
+* Introduction to App Builder and the sample module focusing on the `actions` folder
-* How to use the actions folder
+* How to use the "actions" folder
-* What responsibility is held by the JavaScript file found in the actions/commerce folder
+* The purpose of the JavaScript file found in the `actions` and `commerce` folders
-* Quick overview of OAUTH authentication files
+* A quick overview of the OAuth authentication files

 >[!VIDEO](https://video.tv.adobe.com/v/3416590)